2cloudlab/harness-test-framework-go/README.md

 }
 ```

+You should only modify parameters `MinFunctionMemoryInMB` and `MaxFunctionMemoryInMB`.
+If you want to create 1 Worker Handler Lambda function with memory size: 128MB, you just change `MaxFunctionMemoryInMB` from 3008 to 128.
+If you want to create 3 Worker Handler Lambda functions whose memory size is 1664MB, 1728MB , 1792MB respectively, you just update `MinFunctionMemoryInMB` to 1664 and `MaxFunctionMemoryInMB` to 1792.

-After tuning the parameter in `worker-handler-config.json` file, execute the following command to provision infrastructures:
+After tuning the parameters in `worker-handler-config.json` file, execute the following command to provision infrastructures:

 ```bash
 make auto_provision BUCKET_NAME="<replace-with-your-bucket-name>"